 It is one such spot where Goddess Radha used to go into the quietness when irritated and then Lord Krishna used to plead to delight Radha.
 At Maan Mandir, you can explore a small tunnel that takes you to a dark chamber where Goddess Radha usually used to sit.

 Barsana in Mathura is one of the most amazing places to visit if you are looking for a spiritual travel getaway.
 It is located at an approximate distance of 174, 1,346, 1,403, 2,026 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Barsana by the following means of public transportation.

-By Air.
 The nearest airport is Agra Airport (AGR) located at a distance of about 100 km.
 It is basically a military airbase and a public airport that has been fairly connected with other Indian cities.
 Once you deboard, you can easily take a cab or some other local means of transportation.

-By Train.
 The nearest railhead is the Kosi Kalan Station.
 But as it is a small railway station, it offers limited rail connectivity.
 The other station you can consider deboarding at is the Mathura station.
 It is well-connected to other cities.
 After reaching the station, you will need to cover the remaining distance by some other means of public transportation.

-By Road.
 Barsana is also very well-connected with other Indian cities via fairly well-maintained motorable roadways and national highways.
 There are regular interstate buses which travel here from the nearby cities.
 You can consider booking one of them or as per your convenience, you can also book a private bus if traveling in a group with your family and friends.
 You can also book a car or your own vehicle to drive it down.